ARM-software/lisa/Energy-Meters-Requirements.md

     },
 }
 ```

+The ACME Cape 8 probe slots numbered 1 to 8. `iio:device<n>` is the n-th discovered probe and they are discovered in ascending order.
+For example, if you have 2 probes attached to PROBE2 and PROBE7, then PROBE2 will be `iio:device0` and PROBE7 will be `iio:device1`

 You can also verify that the probes are correctly detected by the `iio daemon` running on the BeagleBone by running `iio_info` which is part of the `iio-capture` infrastructure: